Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Often referred to as “keto,” the ketogenic diet consists of two simple principles: low carbs and high fats.
 In that respect, it’s similar to the well-known Atkins diet.

-In a nutshell, you completely cut out carbs from your diet and, instead, chow down on fats.
-This can increase your metabolic rate, or ketosis.
-(10)
+In a nutshell, you cut out carbs from your diet and, instead, chow down on fats.
+This can increase your metabolic rate via ketosis.

 The final result is that your body becomes a fat-burning machine.
 This not only helps you lose weight; the diet helps convert fat in your liver into ketones.

 Ketones are energy sources.
 When glucose is in limited supply, ketones are used as fuel.
-Ketones are made in the liver when fats are broken down.
+The liver makes ketones as fats break down.

-Final Thoughts: The ketogenic diet consists of replacing carbs with high-quality fats.
+Bottom Line: The ketogenic diet consists of replacing carbs with high-quality fats.
 It boosts your metabolism, helps you burn fat, and produces much-needed ketones.
-The ketogenic diet also helps reduce your blood and sugar levels.

 Types of Keto Diets

 There are different ways of following the ketogenic diet.
 The most common, also known as the “Standard Ketogenic Diet” (SKD), involves eating moderate amounts of protein and fats.
-You keep your carb levels extremely low, usually at about 5% to 75% fat and 20% protein.
+You keep your carb levels extremely low, usually at about 5%.
+The remaining 95% consists of 75% fat and 20% protein.

-Another form of the ketogenic diet is the Cyclical ketogenic diet.
+Another form of the ketogenic diet is the Cyclical Ketogenic Diet.
 In this variation, you have “refeeds” in which you can eat higher levels of carbs.
-You might have five high-fat ketogenic days followed by two days in which you can eat a healthy amount of carbs.
+You might have five high-fat ketogenic days followed by two days when you can eat a healthy amount of carbs.

-There’s research showing those who refeeed increase metabolic rate.
+There’s research showing those who refeed increase metabolic rate.

-There’s also the high-protein ketogenic diet, which is somewhat similar to the regular ketogenic diet.
+There’s also the High-Protein Ketogenic Diet; somewhat similar to the regular ketogenic diet.
 The difference is that you consume a lot more protein.
-The ration is about 35% protein to 60% fat and 5% carbs.
+The ratio is about 35% protein to 60% fat and 5% carbs.

-Final Thoughts: There are many different variations of the ketogenic diet.
-The most common (and the one with the most scientific backing) is the Standard ketogenic diet.
+Bottom Line: There are several different variations of the ketogenic diet.
+The most common (and the one with the most scientific backing) is the Standard Ketogenic Diet.

 How the Ketogenic Diet Works